Moving holographic boundaries

 \Date{04/23}

 \newsec{Introduction}

 In recent years, there have been two independent but related developments in the study of irrelevant deformations in two dimensional quantum field theories (QFTs).
 In these developments the deformations are generated by special operators \refs{\Zamolodchikov\Smirnov\Cavaglia-\Giveon}.
-The deformations do not mix states, \ie, a deformed state depends only on the corresponding undeformed state.
+The deformations do not mix states, \ie, a given initial state gets deformed to a new state which depends only on the initial given state (and the deformation coupling).
 The deformations also do not create or introduce new states.
-Thus, different sectors of a Hilbert space deform independently.
-Therefore, they do not mix among themselves \refs{\Aharony\AsratT-\Asrat}.
+Thus, different sectors of a Hilbert space deform independently in a one-to-one fashion \refs{\Aharony\AsratT-\Asrat}.
 In general, depending on the sign of the deformations couplings, the energy spectrum of the deformed theory (quantized on a circle) is either real or complex.
 We will comment on this later in the paper.